 The penalty comes in the form of slashing the stake, which means a percentage of the tokens staked will be lost.
-In some cases, the network can destroy the staked deposits completely and remove the validator from the network permanently or temporarily.
+In some situations, the network can completely wipe out the staked deposits and remove the validator from the network, either permanently or for a short time.

 Two common offenses lead to slashing.
-These are double-signature and downtime.
+These are examples of double signatures and downtime.
 Anyone staking can guard against these by using reputable validators.
 No matter how efficient a validator is, the risks remain.
-As a result, slashing insurance was created.
+As a result, insurance rates were reduced.